Ezhang98/browser_timer/README.md

 # ⏱ Timer Suite

 A single-file, offline-friendly browser app with an interval timer, saved sets, alarms, and multiple stopwatches.
 No server, no build step, no dependencies — just open `index.html`.
+Built using claude cowork.

 **Live demo:** https://ezhang98.github.io/browser_timer/

 ## Features

-- **Interval timer** (default tab) — add named intervals, each with its own duration (set via an H:MM:SS wheel picker you can drag, scroll, or type) and end sound, set how many times the whole set repeats, with Start/Pause/Reset, a live progress bar, and a fullscreen mode.
+- **Interval timer** (default tab) — add named intervals, each with its own duration (set via an H:MM:SS wheel picker you can drag, scroll, or type) and end sound, set how many times the whole set repeats, and pick which interval to start on.
+Start/Pause/Reset, a live progress bar, and a fullscreen mode with its own Start/Pause/Reset controls.
+The countdown also shows live in the browser tab title, so you can watch it from another tab.
 - **Sets** — save the current intervals and repeat count as a named set, then reload it anytime.
 Saved sets can be renamed inline, deleted, and drag-reordered.
 - **Alarms** — multiple alarms by time and label, each with its own sound and an on/off toggle; rings with a flashing card and Stop button when your clock reaches the set time.
 Times use a wheel picker with a 12/24-hour format option (AM/PM toggle in 12-hour mode).
 - **Stopwatches** — run several independent stopwatches at once, each with Pause, Lap, Stop, and Remove.